 CLOSE SEARCH

-TOLATA (the Trusts of Land and Appointment of Trustees Act 1996) is a law that helps resolve disputes about property ownership.
+TOLATA is a shortening of the Trusts of Land and Appointment of Trustees Act 1996.
+This is a statutory law that deals with disputes about property ownership.
 People typically make TOLATA claims to :-

 Find out what share of a property they own